The CAGE questionnaire is a quick, reliable tool used to screen for problematic drinking behaviours.

 What are the Components of the CAGE Questionnaire?

-The components of the CAGE questionnaire consist of the following four questions:
+The components of the CAGE questionnaire include:

-- C – Have you ever felt the need to cut down on drinking?
+• C – Have you ever felt the need to cut down on drinking?
 This question assesses whether an individual has recognized excessive drinking and has considered reducing their alcohol intake, which indicates problematic use.

-- A – Have people annoyed you by criticizing your drinking?
+• A – Have people annoyed you by criticizing your drinking?
 This explores whether others have expressed concern about the individual’s alcohol consumption, highlighting potential social and relational issues caused by drinking.

-- G – Have you ever felt Guilty about drinking?
+• G – Have you ever felt Guilty about drinking?
 Feelings of guilt or regret related to alcohol use signal an awareness of problematic drinking behaviors and their consequences on personal or professional life.

-- E – Have you ever had a drink first thing in the morning (an Eye-opener) to steady nerves or get rid of a hangover?
+• E – Have you ever had a drink first thing in the morning (an Eye-opener) to steady nerves or get rid of a hangover?
 This question identifies physical dependence, as morning drinking indicates withdrawal symptoms and an increased reliance on alcohol.

 How Does the CAGE Questionnaire Work?